Sapient-Predictive-Analytics/dataportal/risk/risk.md

 Allocate only a small portion of the portfolio to high-risk, high-reward projects.
 This way, even if one project fails, it won't devastate the entire portfolio.

 Maybe most importantly, **hope is not a viable investment strategy**.
 If things go badly, for example your token of choice woefully underperforms peers or has a few shar jumps followed by long periods of liquiditation, it is often better to exit pre-emptively instead of "giving the benefit of the doubt".
 Real breakthroughs are generally not made overnight, and especially developing on Cardano and building sustainable, loyal community takes time.
 Sell first, ask questions later.
 And if you were wrong to exit, you can always get back in.
 Some successful protocols have gone 20x or 100x over several years, so be in it for the long run and the big score, while cutting losers and possible rug pulls.

+## Other factors

+### Trading strategies vs buy-and-hold

+### Biases and overfitting

+### Oracle-risk

+### Basis risk
+Basis risk is a term that originates in the futures markets.
+As futures contracts only require the full principal payment versus delivery of the underlying asset at some specified future date, interest rates that can be earned on the funds earmarked for purchase or other factors like staking rewards, dividends, voting power, storage costs or supply imbalances and infrastructure imperfections can cause large differences in the price gap between asset (for example ADA in your wallet that has the right to vote, be staked etc) and the futures contract price.
+Differences in the difference between the hedge and the asset to be hedged are called [BASIS](https://moneyterms.co.uk/basis-risk/), and this basis can fluctuate causing unwanted changes in profit and loss.
+What the hedger actually wants is a perfect fit.
+If you hedge ADA with Bitcoin futures, you have a huge basis risk, if you hedge Apple stock with Apple single stock futures, a much smaller risk.
+Bear in mind that this relationship can change in the future, and perfectly safe "baskets" that are used by everyone and everyday can suddenly stop to work as hedges.
+There are a lot of academic papers how this and that basket of cryptoassets "perfectly" correlates with an unhedgeable ETF or coin price, but not being aware of the risk of breakdown in this relationship can cause unnecessary and/or large [losses](https://www.e-education.psu.edu/ebf301/node/571).